Common Questions

 -

 You may want to write down a list of questions (so you don’t forget to ask when I’m there) and talk with your partner to see if they would like to be present.
-I’m comfortable with pets and siblings so you don’t need to make special arrangements for them unless you would prefer.
+I’m comfortable with pets and siblings so you don’t need to make special arrangements for them unless you will find them distracting.

 We will try to scheule my visit at a time when your baby is hungry (but not hangry) or will wake soon.